 In transgender athletes, hormones help to optimize a gender role experience congruent with gender identity, improve quality of life, and reduce mental health problems.
-It has been shown that the incidence of mental health problems is higher prior to hormonal treatment in transgender persons desiring medical transition.
+It has been shown that the incidence of mental health problems is higher prior to hormonal treatment in transgender persons requiring medical management.

-In transgender male athletes, there is an increased risk of bone density loss after oophorectomy if testosterone therapy is interrupted or insufficient.
+In transgender male and female athletes, there is an increased risk of bone density loss after gonadectomy if gender affirming hormone therapy is interrupted or insufficient.